bernardio5/bookie/README.md

 The scripts use OpenCV to paste together the cover images.
 The background is a pastel-tinted image of an old book cover.
 On that, I paste a big black-and-white label with title, author(s), and the PG ID number.
 Then I add one image, either of the book's cover (if there is one), or any image from the book.
 If neither is available, I use an image chosen randomly from another PG book.

 Which, of course, is super ugly-- but I love ugly old books, obviously.
 I'm trying for the "Library Bindings" you see in university libraries, with the brutal font labels printed on dot-matrix printers from the 80s.
 The repo has a testCover.jpg in root; I'm telling you: it's just what I had in mind.
+I save low-quality JPEG images; the PNG's were 500k, which was most of the data in most of the books; the JPGs are ~20k.
+It halved the size of the book set.

 I have not taken on page-formatting in book texts.
 Most readers do an OK job if you just give them plain text with maybe paragraph markers.
 Most readers let users set the font and margins, so, usually, HTML/CSS page formatting is something to avoid.
 Attempts to embed images usually just make a mess.
 I intend to look into this more; it seems like low-hanging fruit.
 Some widely-implemented subset of CSS?